melfar/serverstats/README.markdown

-# ServerStats — the Server Status dashboard widget brought to Linux
+# ServerStats — the Server Status dashboard widget greets Linux

 Server Status is a dashboard widget found in every Mac OS X Leopard installation that allows you to remotely connect to a server and see CPU, network and disk usage